JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/scan-widget.png?raw=true)

 A separate widget - visible under control of the *scan* button on the main widget - provides full control on scanning.
-Qt-DAB provides different scanning modes" scan to data, single scan and scan continuously.
+Qt-DAB provides different scanning modes: scan to data, single scan and scan continuously.

 With *single scan* a listing is produced of (the contents of) all ensembles encountered.
 The scan momitor shows for each channel where